AjeetGupta/learning/docs/Genrative AI.md

     15. Pinecone Vector Database

-# Module 9 : Hands-on with LangChain
+# 9. Hands-on with LangChain

     1. Introduction to langchain